falcosecurity/falco-website/content/en/docs/reference/daemon/cli-arguments/index.md

 ---
-aliases: ["/docs/getting-started/running/arguments"]
+aliases:
+- ../../../getting-started/running/arguments
 title: Falco Daemon Arguments
 linktitle: Falco Arguments
 description: List of CLI arguments allowed by Falco
 weight: 20
 no_edit: true
 notoc: true
-categories: ["Installation", "Deployment"]
+categories:
+- Installation
+- Deployment
-tags: ["Falco Daemon"]
+tags:
+- Falco Daemon
 ---

 This page lists all arguments you can pass to Falco in your command line: